-The memorandum of association and articles of association are the two charter documents, for setting up of the company and its operations thereon.
+The memorandum of association and articles of association are the two charter documents, for the setting up of the company and its operations thereon.
 ‘Memorandum of Association‘ abbreviated as MOA, is the root document of the company, which contains all the basic details about the company.
 On the other hand, ‘Articles of Association‘ shortly known as AOA, is a document containing all the rules and regulations designed by the company.

 Content: Memorandum of Association Vs Articles of Association